jeffbarbee/Assignment5B/.ipynb_checkpoints/README-checkpoint.md

 ## Models

-The models' accuracy ranges from .95 to .98.
-The best model for this dataset appears to be the LDA model.
-This is different from tehe python findings.
-The KNN is also a solid approach as well.
+The models' accuracy ranges from .93 to .98.
+The best model for this dataset appears to be the SVM model.
+It also appears to have the most consistent predictive performance.